Frequently Asked Questions

 Can I do the 30-minute practices in several shorter sessions during the day?

-For the purposes of the course, I’d say to try do the 30-minute practices without breaking them into smaller sessions.
+For the purposes of the course, we’d say to try do the 30-minute practices without breaking them into smaller sessions.
 The spoken guidance will be more effectfive if it’s listened to without a long break in the middle.
 Also, and maybe more importantly, not breaking the practice up will increase your capacity to “stay” with your own experience, a central part of MBSR.
 Learning to stay with something even through boredom and impatience is a key part of the course.

 If you “stay”, you may discover that there are periods where the boredom and impatience just unexpectedly dissolve, at least momentarily, and this can begin to unravel the idea that every uncomfortable experience has to be “fixed” before you can feel better.
 After the course is over, you will be able to choose which practices to do and for how long, but by then you will know from experience which works best for you.